-From the inception of the SBIC program to December 31, 2022, all SBICs, including Specialized SBICs, have invested approximately \$123.8 billion in approximately 192,286 financings to small businesses.
-During calendar year 2022, SBICs, excluding Specialized SBICs, made approximately 3,182 financings aggregating approximately \$7.8 billion to small businesses, and Specialized SBICs made approximately two financings aggregating approximately \$0.9 million to disadvantaged small businesses.
+From the inception of the SBIC program to September 30, 2023, all SBICs, including Specialized SBICs, have invested approximately \$130.0 billion in approximately 194,876 financings to small businesses.
+From January 1, 2023 to September 30, 2023, SBICs, excluding Specialized SBICs, made approximately 2,587 financings aggregating approximately \$6.1 billion to small businesses, and Specialized SBICs made approximately four financings aggregating approximately \$9.0 million to disadvantaged small businesses.
+Information concerning SBICs' investments from September 30, 2023 to December 31, 2023 is not expected to be available as of the date of this Offering Circular.